verri/spea2/readme.md

 Since we want to maximize the value of the bag, and `spea2::algorithm` minimizes the objective function, `knapsack::evaluate` returns the arithmetic inverse of the total value.
-If the bag is storing more than can carry, the result is 0 for all objectives.
+If the bag is storing more than it can carry, the result is 0 for all objectives.

 `knapsack::mutate` flips every allele with chance `knapsack::mutation_rate`.
 The utility function `spea2::draw(double rate, generator&)` returns `true` with chance `rate`.